Israeli Settlers: Patriots or Invaders?

 Joining the discussion above on Al-Jazerra are: Dr Ghada Karmi, an academic and the author of The Palestinian Exodus (1999), In Search for Fatima (2002), and Married to Another Man: Israel’s Dilemma in Palestine (2007); Sam Westrop, a former director of the British Israel Coalition, and a fellow of the New York-based Gatestone Institute; and Hannah Weisfeld, the director of Yachad, a pro-peace, pro-Israel NGO based in London.

-Posted by GPD on October 30, 2013, With 1908 Reads Filed under Middle East.
+Posted by GPD on October 30, 2013, With 1913 Reads Filed under Middle East.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.